fredericGette/wp81documentation/kernelModeDebugging/README.md

 Get the IP of the host computer (Example 192.168.1.16).

+Reboot the phone in *Mass storage* mode, see [Key combinations of Windows Phone 8.1](https://github.com/fredericGette/Lumia520/blob/main/content/windows_keys/README.md).
+Then open an Admin Command Prompt.
-Change the BCD configuration of the target phone:
+And change the BCD configuration of the target phone:
 ```
 bcdedit /store F:\efiesp\efi\Microsoft\Boot\BCD /dbgsettings net HOSTIP:192.168.1.16 PORT:50000 KEY:1.2.3.4
 bcdedit /store F:\efiesp\efi\Microsoft\Boot\BCD -set {default} debug on
 bcdedit /store F:\efiesp\efi\Microsoft\Boot\BCD -set {default} dbgtransport kdnet.dll
 bcdedit /store F:\efiesp\efi\Microsoft\Boot\BCD -set {dbgsettings} busparams 1
 ```

+>[!NOTE]
+>In this example *F:* is the letter of the *MainOS* disk drive.
+You must change it to match the correct letter.
+>And you must also change the *HOSTIP* to match the IP address of the host computer.

 In the host computer start C:\Program Files (x86)\Microsoft Windows Phone 8 KDBG Connectivity\bin\VirtEth.exe
 Warning: this version of VirtEth requires "Virtual Machine Network Services" which is not available in Windows 10+.
 Please use Windows 8.1